NightMachinery/stochastic/coronavirus/model.md

 #### Rounds

 The model proceeds in turns, which I think should be interpreted as hours.
 We can, of course, change the parameters of the model to make interpreting it as other intervals of time possible (#SOPH).
-Using longer intervals will make the computation costs lower, but the resulsts will also be more coarsed.
+Using longer intervals will make the computation costs lower, but the results will also be more coarsed.

 #### World

 The global state of the model.
-It consists of Places and Persons.
+It consists of `Place`s and `Person`s.

 #### Person

-Each Person belongs to a Place.
+Each `Person` belongs to a `Place`.

 #### Places

-Each Place can have other places as subplaces.
-The place's 'self' is called its root.
+Each `Place` can have other `Place`s as subplaces.
+The `Place`'s 'self' is called its root.
 This can be best shown in a diagram:

 ![](pics/automaticpaste_2020-04-20-23-20-51.png)